GZR123456789/CanCanNeedNewNew/index.md

 # Team Project Wiki

 ## Overview
 This is our team's shared wiki for Communication and Information.

+## Mission Statement
+"Centralize our work to keep our team aligned and informed."

 ## Team Members
 - Guo Zurui (Wiki Champion)